MarkEWaite/gke-experiment/tutorial.md

 sed -i s,cje.example.com,$DOMAIN_NAME,g cloudbees-core.yml
 ```

+## Adapt to your cluster (2/3)
+Before we can finish our installation, we need to customize it for your cluster.

 ### Use HTTP, not HTTPS
-3. Change all HTTPS references to HTTP
+1. Change all HTTPS references to HTTP
 ```bash
 sed -i s,https://$DOMAIN_NAME,http://$DOMAIN_NAME,g cloudbees-core.yml
 ```

 ### Disable SSL redirects
-4. Disable SSL redirect (since this is not using HTTPS)
+2. Disable SSL redirect (since this is not using HTTPS)
 ```bash
 sed -i 's/\(ssl-redirect.*\)true/\1false/g' cloudbees-core.yml
 ```